Valve Corporation: UFC Que Choisir v. Valve Corporation

 Consumer rights group UFC Que Choisir, based in France, filed a lawsuit against Valve in December 2015, claiming users should be able to resell their software.
 The High Court of Paris ruled in favor of UFC Que Choisir in September 2019, stating that Valve must allow the resale of Steam games.
 Valve stated it will appeal the decision.

+In 2022, the Court of Appeal of Paris overturned the lower court's decision, ruling in Valve's favour.
+In 2024, The French Supreme Court later confirmed this ruling, citing the EU Copyright and Information Society Directive 2001.

 Skins gambling

 Valve was named as a defendant in two lawsuits in June and July 2016 related to third-party gambling sites that use the Steamworks API to allow betting with the virtual currency of cosmetic weapon replacement textures, better known as "skins", from Counter-Strike: Global Offensive, which through these sites can be converted from or to real-world money.
 Both suits assert Valve aiding in underaged gambling.
 Valve subsequently stated it has no commercial ties with these sites, and that it would demand these sites cease their use of the Steamworks API as they violate the authorized use policies.
 In October 2016, the Washington State Gambling Commission required Valve to stop the use of virtual skins for gambling on Steam, stating they would face legal repercussions if they failed to co-operate.
-On October 17, 2016, Valve sent a letter to the Washington State Gambling Commission stating that they had "no business relationship with such gambling sites", asserting that they come into existence, operate, and go out of existence without their knowledge and consent, adding that they were not aware of any such law that Steam or any of their games were violating.
+On October 17, 2016, Valve sent a letter to the Washington State Gambling Commission stating that it had "no business relationship with such gambling sites", asserting that they come into existence, operate, and go out of existence without its knowledge and consent, adding that it was not aware of any such law that Steam or any of its games were violating.